Bespoke schemes: practical guidance: Negotiating a bespoke scheme

 - the business cannot reasonably be expected to account normally; and

 the method proposed by the business produces a fair and reasonable result.
 This means, amongst other things, that it relies on accounts and systems that are relatively uncomplicated and easily auditable by HMRC.
-(For more information on what constitutes a fair and reasonable result see VRS6150) In all cases, the Customer relationship manager (CRM), the Retail UoE, and VATAPPS Accounting Policy will be available to give advice.
-In the most complex and contentious cases, it may also be necessary to seek advice from an HMRC solicitor, but this must only be done after consultation with the CRM, the Retail UoE, or the policy team.
+(For more information on what constitutes a fair and reasonable result see VRS6150) In all cases, the Customer Compliance Manager (CCM), the Retail UoE, and VATAPPS Accounting Policy will be available to give advice.
+In the most complex and contentious cases, it may also be necessary to seek advice from an HMRC solicitor, but this must only be done after consultation with the CCM, the Retail UoE, or the policy team.